-Studies report weak anatomical significance with only general trends identifying no universal tendencies related to OA response.
-Negative OA outcomes may include unpredictable airway shape and volume changes, minimal axial airway areas, vertical position changes of the narrowest airway constriction point, canted hyoid positions and angulations as well as limiting the extent of anterior mandibular positioning through mandibular autorotation.
-5-17 assumptions of airway anatomy and kinematic effects. ^{5,18,19} The authors showed that AHI / Sleep Disturbed Breathing related to a specific anatomy is inconclusive.
-5 Measuring individual anatomical structures or employing jaw advancement alone to treat OSA instead of an interaction of associated components appears simplistic.^{20,21}
+Studies report weak anatomic significance, with only general trends identifying no universal tendencies related to OA response.
+Negative OA outcomes may include unpredictable airway shape and volume changes, minimal axial airway areas, vertical position changes of the narrowest airway constriction point, and canted hyoid positions and angulations as well as limiting the extent of anterior mandibular positioning through mandibular autorotation.
+5-17

+OA prescription measures appear inconsistent and often indeterminate for palliative treatment of OSA.
+This lack of correlation may be based on unknown or incorrect assumptions of airway anatomy and kinematic effects. ^{5,18,19} The study authors showed that AHI/sleep disturbed breathing related to a specific anatomy is inconclusive.
+5 Measuring individual anatomic structures or using jaw advancement alone to treat patients with OSA instead of an interaction of associated components appears simplistic.^{20,21}